How to Write a Competitive Intelligence Report in 2026

 Every successful SaaS company has one thing in common: they understand their competitive landscape better than their competitors understand them.

 Yet most founders approach competitive intelligence haphazardly by checking a competitor's pricing page occasionally, skimming their blog posts, maybe setting up a Google Alert.
-This reactive approach leaves money on the table and strategic blind spots uncovered.
+And when they do sit down to write a proper competitive intelligence report, the result often sits in a shared drive, unopened and unused.

 What Is a Competitive Intelligence Report?